 Richard Allan possessed an extraordinary eye for line and colour; aesthetics mattered to him, his style was eclectic; his collections included the daring and the bold.
 The designs were striking, avant-garde and stylish but he also offered classically elegant scarves.
 Sometimes his collections included amusing or whimsical designs, but his hallmark was always superb design, excellent quality and brand defining colours.

 It was the vision of the Richard Allan designs as art that inspired Cate Allan to relaunch her father’s company.
-In celebration, she produced a collection of scarf designs from the archive as art prints in limited editions.
-On museum paper, at 30” x 30″, the original scarf size, the prints are striking, beautiful, vibrant, impactful, a testimony to the best of 1960’s design and a fitting tribute to her father’s legacy.
+In 2014, she began tracking down her father’s designs; recreating his archive, scarf by scarf.
+She also began reworking the colours, melding his work with hers to give a fresh, contemporary feel.
+Now, she has relaunched the business as Richard Allan London, offering both new scarves and a brilliant collection of framed Limited Edition art prints.
+On museum paper, at 30” x 30″, the original scarf size, the art prints are striking, beautiful, vibrant, impactful, a testimony to the best of 1960’s design and a fitting tribute to her father’s legacy.

-It is a new and exciting era for the classic brand with the launch of a contemporary Richard Allan collection.
-Just as Richard Allan’s original scarves perpetuated such a wide following, the new collection too appeals to a classic taste as well as the more off-beat.
+It is a new and exciting era for the classic brand with the launch of the contemporary Richard Allan collections.
+Just as Richard Allan’s original scarves perpetuated such a wide following, the new collections too appeal to a classic taste as well as the more off-beat.
 The aesthetic of the company remains true to its roots with an overarching theme of fantastic, original sixties and seventies design and beautiful colours presented in fabulous high-end quality.